brodyee/STATS501_project/README.md

 ## `writeUps`

-Contain all presentation and report materials
+Contain all presentation and report materials:
+- `STATS501_Proposal.pdf`: Proposal for the project.